jorgegv/rage1/doc/BANKING-DESIGN.md

   code/data will _already_ be prepared to run at that address.  _This_ is the job that the Z88DK linker will do for us.

-- Since the sections will need to fit in the LOWMEM area (which is ~9 kB), a good maximum size would be 8 KB.
-This allows for 2 sections to fit in a high BANK, and we do not waste too much of the LOWMEM area.
+- Since the sections will need to fit in the LOWMEM area (which is 4 kB), their size should be 4 KB.
+This allows for 4 sections to fit in a high BANK.

-- Each 8 kB section will be loaded at the proper BANK address (0xC000 or 0xE000) by the BASIC loader.
+- Each 4 kB section will be loaded at the proper BANK address (0xC000, 0xD000, 0xE000 or 0xF000) by the BASIC loader.

 - When the section is needed at runtime, it will be copied to base address 0x5B00, which matches the ORG used for compiling the section, and so